buildersoftio/cortex/README.md

 This project is licensed under the MIT License.

 ## Sponsorship
 Cortex is an open-source project maintained by BuilderSoft.
-Your support helps us continue developing and improving Vortex.
+Your support helps us continue developing and improving Cortex.
 Consider sponsoring us to contribute to the future of resilient streaming platforms.

 ### How to Sponsor
 * **Financial Contributions**: Support us through [GitHub Sponsors](https://github.com/sponsors/buildersoftio) or other preferred platforms.
-* **Corporate Sponsorship**: If your organization is interested in sponsoring Vortex, please contact us directly.
+* **Corporate Sponsorship**: If your organization is interested in sponsoring Cortex, please contact us directly.

 Contact Us: cortex@buildersoft.io